 People often experience blurry vision after brain trauma, especially from a concussion, a type of traumatic brain injury (TBI).
 In fact, about 90% of patients with a traumatic brain injury will experience some visual symptoms that can negatively affect their quality of life.

-Fortunately, neuro-optometric therapy can offer relief to many patients with head injuries.
-Contact Vision Performance Optometric Center in Yorba Linda to find out how we can help restore your vision and quality of life.
+Fortunately, neuro-optometric therapy can offer relief to many patients with severe head injuries.
+If you've sustained a brain injury, contact Vision Performance Optometric Center in Yorba Linda to find out how we can help restore your vision and quality of life.

 How Can Hitting Your Head Affect Your Vision?

 While some minor head injuries result in nothing more than a bump or bruise, in more serious head injuries, known as traumatic brain injuries (TBIs), the brain impacts against the hard skull, often with powerful force.
 This impact can damage fragile nerves and blood vessels in the brain.
 Since 70% of our brain is responsible for visual processing, it’s no surprise that a TBI can cause blurred vision and other uncomfortable post-injury visual symptoms, such as: